|Table of Contents|

 - Shirley Ann Triplett was born on 10 March 1935 in Albuquerque, New Mexico.
 She died on 16 April 1977 in Chicago, Illinois.

-- Jeptha Cecil Triplett, Jr., ("J.C.") was born on 8 May 1936 in Albuquerque, New Mexico.
-He married a pharmacist.
+- Jeptha Cecil Triplett, Jr., ("J.C.") was born on 18 May 1936 in Albuquerque, New Mexico.
+He worked as a veteran of the U.S. Army as a 1st Lieutenant and served in the Korean and Cold Wars.
+He received his master's degree and was a licensed drug and alcohol counselor.
+Jeptha married a pharmacist and had at least one child, Amy.
 Jeptha died on 5 March 2012 in Martinsburg, West Virginia.

 - Barbara Glendora Triplett was born on 13 January 1941.
 She died on 3 June 1958 in McHenry, Illinois.

-- Alan (or Allen) Scott Wilkes was born on 10 June 1950 and later married and had two children.
+- Allan Scott Wilkes was born on 10 June 1950 and later married and had two children.
 He worked as a telephone repair man and lived in the Chicago area.